Consumer Medicine Information

 Do not use these medicines to treat any other complaints unless your doctor says to.

-Do not give these medicines to anyone else, even if his or her symptoms seem similar to yours.
+Do not give these medicines to anyone else, even if they have the same condition as

 Things to be careful of